 The application process should be quick and straightforward if the applicants meet the affordability requirements regulated by the National Credit Act, the money can be available within 48 hours of approval.

 Things to consider before taking out wedding finance

 If you are thinking about getting a loan for a wedding consider the following:

 Work out a budget.
 How much can you afford?
 Use a loan calculator to determine what your repayments will be.
 Once you know how much you can spend you can plan accordingly.
 Once you know your budget, you can start working out how much you can afford for the dress, how many people to invite and scout appropriate venues.

 What's the average cost breakdown for a wedding?

 - There are no hard-and-fast rules to wedding budgets, but the major costs will be venue hire and food and drink which will comprise about 50% of the budget.

-- Other costs include dress and accessories; photography, music, flowers and décor; and invitations and table dressing.
-Each of these will make up between 10% and 15% of the costs.
+- Other costs include the dress and accessories, photography, music, flowers and décor, invitations and the table dressing.
+Each of these will make up between 10% - 15% of the costs.

 - When planning, remember to leave a reasonable contingency of 15% for unexpected costs.